microsoft/playwright/docs/api.md

 * extends: [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter)

 BrowserContexts provide a way to operate multiple independent browser sessions.
-When a browser is launched, it has a single BrowserContext used by default.
-The method `browser.newPage()` creates a page in the default browser context.

 If a page opens another page, e.g. with a `window.open` call, the popup will belong to the parent page's browser context.